rjtmalik/kube-go-api-tutorial/README.md

 This repository is the continuous tutorial I am providing myself on deploying a go service into the clooud

 # Completed(Reverse Chronological order):
+* Add tests for endpoints and mock the database hits
 * Create and Read with database
 * Write Kubernetes configuration to run the static endpoint
 * Push the image to docker hub